-Our historical results of operations reflect the impact of our ongoing investments in infrastructure to support our growth.
+Our historical results of operations reflect the impact of our ongoing investments in infrastructure to support our growth, including additional investments in remote medicine.
 We have made significant investments in information technology systems, supply chain systems, marketing, and personnel, including experienced industry executives, and management and merchandising teams to support our long-term growth objectives.
 We intend to continue to make targeted investments in our infrastructure to support our growth.